-NO (2019) 0.1667 EFTS OL, OC 20 points An introduction to the law of the sea relating to hydrography including on-shore and off-shore boundary definition, delimitation zones, and the extent of continental shelves.
+NO (2020) 0.1667 EFTS OL, OC 20 points An introduction to the law of the sea relating to hydrography including on-shore and off-shore boundary definition, delimitation zones, and the extent of continental shelves.
 Includes ocean policy, product liability, maritime law, and associated environmental issues.

-216 points SURV 429, 458
+216 points R SURV 429, 458

-Advanced Engineering Surveying SURV 559
+SURV 559 Advanced Engineering Surveying

-0.1667 EFTS OL, OC 20 points Precise surveying for engineering, scientific or industrial purposes.
+20 points 0.1667 EFTS OL, OC Precise surveying for engineering, scientific or industrial purposes.
 Includes survey techniques and management for major structures, tunnels, mining, deformation, and industrial measurement applications.

-(SURV 301 or 311) and (SURV 302 or 312)
+(SURV 301 or 311) and (SURV 302 or 312) SURV 431, 459